-What can be done to remove or reduce any negat ive impacts of this policy (if applica able)?
-The team that manages the allotment sites will wo allotments. rk with the plotters to develop and improve their If mitigations are in place, does this remove or No - negative impact remains X If mitigations are in place, does this remove or reduce the negative impact?
-No - negative impact remains Yes - negative impact reduced X
+What can be done to remove or reduce any negative impacts of this policy (if applicable)?
+Keep any charge as minimal as possible.
+If mitigations are in place, does this remove or No - negative impact remains X reduce the negative impact?
+Yes - negative impact reduced Yes - negative impact removed